 Fabrizio Ricciardelli was appointed Director of the Kent State University Florence Center in 2012 after serving in leadership and teaching roles at Georgetown University at Villa Le Balze.
 Ricciardelli joined Georgetown University in 2004 and served for six years as Professor of History.
 Between 2010-2012 he was also selected as Academic Director and in 2010 he became the chairman of the scientific committee “Villa Le Balze Studies”.
 After serving as Co-Secretary Treasurer, in 2021 Ricciardelli was elected President of AACUPI, the Association of American College and University Programs in Italy.
 His main field of study in which he has many publications is the Italian city-states in the social, economic, political, and cultural landscape of Medieval Europe.
 A native of Florence, Fabrizio Ricciardelli earned his undergraduate degree in Medieval History at the University of Florence and his Ph.D. at the University of Warwick in England.

 Pia K. Schneider

-Pia K. Schneider is a Collaborative Professor in the Departments of Art and Design and Architecture at the Iowa State University of Science and Technology and since 2007 the director of the College of Design Rome program.
+Pia K. Schneider is an Affiliate Professor in the Departments of Art and Design and Architecture at the Iowa State University of Science and Technology and since 2007 the director of the College of Design Rome program.
 Originally from Switzerland, she has been trained as Architect at the ETH (Federal Institute of Technology) in Zurich and is the recipient of numerous fellowships and prizes, including an Exchange Fellowship at the Graduate School of Design, Harvard University, and the Rome Prize at the Swiss Academy.

-Recently she published a survey on 50 Years of Growth in Study Abroad for AACUPI, the Association of American College and University Programs in Italy.
+She has published a survey on 50 Years of Growth in Study Abroad for AACUPI, the Association of American College and University Programs in Italy.